KDVV

-KDVV (100.3 MHz) is a commercial FM radio station licensed to Topeka, Kansas.
-It is owned by Cumulus Media.
-It airs a classic rock radio format that leans toward harder-edged songs from the 1960s, 70s and 80s.
-It carries the nationally syndicated Bob & Tom Show in morning drive time.
+KDVV (100.3 FM) is a commercial radio station licensed to Topeka, Kansas, United States.
+Owned by Cumulus Media, the station airs a classic rock format branded as "V100" that leans toward harder-edged songs from the 1960s, 1970s and 1980s.
+The studios are located within Cumulus’ Kansas City cluster in Overland Park (alongside its sister Topeka stations).

-KDVV has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is on SW Davis Road in Dover.
-The radio studios are on South Kansas Avenue in Topeka.
+KDVV's transmitter is sited on SW Davis Road in Dover.